 If a degree-seeking residential international applicant is admitted, intending to enroll at Earlham School of Religion, a $1,125 * US enrollment deposit is required along with the Confirmation form.
 Payment of this deposit signifies that the admitted student agrees to the conditions of admission and financial aid (where applicable) for the entire period of study at ESR.
 The School of Religion sets aside $1,000 of the deposit to be used by the admitted student to return home upon completion of study at ESR.
 A balance of $1,000 is required in the student’s ESR account at all times.
 If the funds are unused at the time of the completion of studies, they are refunded directly to the student.
 Rising costs of travel may increase the student’s travel cost after graduation to a level above the $1,000 US of their refunded ESR deposit.
 Admitted Degree-seeking ESR Access admitted students must return the Confirmation form along with a $125 enrollment deposit (pay online).

-Many international students need scholarship assistance in order to attend ESR residentially, or in our ESR Access program.
+*Many international students need scholarship assistance in order to attend ESR residentially, or in our ESR Access program.
 Up to two International Cooper Scholarships provide tuition and a small living stipend.
+ESR is now accepting applications for Fall 2021.
 These are reserved for residential students.
-Many times there is a waiting list of admitted students for these scholarships.
+Many times there is a waiting list of admitted students for these scholarships (there is a waiting list at this time).
 ESR gives priority to members of the Religious Society of Friends (Quakers).
 The International Cooper Scholarship provides approximately $25,000 US* per year of study.
 This amount provides the very minimum that a student will need.
 A source of personal funds is helpful in case of illness, the need for cold-weather clothing, or other such personal necessities.
 ESR provides housing with the international scholarships, when possible, in a college-owned, co-educational-living house.
 Skills such as cooking, cleaning and community living are advantageous.
 ESR is unable to supply funds or housing to support spouses or family members.

 Admitted students who have been awarded an International Cooper Scholarship retain the financial responsibility to pay their confirmation fee of $1,125 US* mentioned above, the embassy visa fee, and travel costs of transportation, food, and lodging while traveling to and from ESR.
 International admitted students who are not awarded a Cooper Scholarship must document financial sponsorship or the ability to pay the cost of one year’s study.